 Mandy struggles with many geometric tasks, such as transforming shapes and interpreting 2-D representations.
-She also has difficulty seeing patterns in visual representations and interpreting number lines.
-She often makes computational errors, because she misaligns numbers and misinterprets symbols, such as addition and multiplication signs.
+She also has difficulty seeing patterns in visual representations and in interpreting number lines.
+She often makes computational errors because she misaligns numbers and misinterprets symbols, such as addition and multiplication signs.
 She has a good understanding of math vocabulary terms.
-She tends to do better solving problems with familiar, real-world situations than more abstract problems.
+She tends to be better at solving problems that involve familiar, real-world situations than at solving those that are more abstract.